MAMMA: Markerless & Automatic Multi-Person Motion Action Capture: Experiments

-Our network is also able to generalize to complex poses not seen during training, unlike CameraHMR and Look-Ma*. \cref{fig:correlation_net_comp} shows that \net correctly estimates the landmarks from the MOYO dataset even though it was never trained on such poses.
+Our network can also generalize to complex and unseen poses, unlike CameraHMR and Look-Ma*, and predict the limbs of the person more accurately. \cref{fig:correlation_net_comp} and \cref{tab:network_ablation_single} shows that \net correctly estimates the landmarks from the yoga dataset (MOYO) even though it was never trained on such poses.

+We additionally train a variant of our network conditioned on segmentation masks.
+During evaluation, we use masks obtained using SAM2.
+While masks can provide a marginal benefit to the performance of the network in the single-person case (\cref{tab:network_ablation_single}), their main impact is on two-person interactions (\cref{tab:network_ablation_double}), where masks help to disambiguate the target individual.
+For \cref{tab:network_ablation_double}, we restrict the evaluation to images where the Intersection-over-Union (IoU) between two people is greater than 0.5.
+See \supmat for examples.